thibaultlaurens/tech-notes/fundamentals/04-software-programming.md

 ### SOLID Principles

-- [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle): Every module, class or function in a computer program should have responsibility over a single part of that program's functionality, which it should encapsulate.
+- [**Single-responsibility principle**](https://en.wikipedia.org/wiki/Single-responsibility_principle): Every module, class or function in a computer program should have responsibility over a single part of that program's functionality, which it should encapsulate.
-- [Open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle): Software entities \(classes, modules, functions, etc.\) should be open for extension, but closed for modification.
+- [**Open–closed principle**](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle): Software entities \(classes, modules, functions, etc.\) should be open for extension, but closed for modification.
-- [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle): If S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desirable properties of the program.
+- [**Liskov substitution principle**](https://en.wikipedia.org/wiki/Liskov_substitution_principle): If S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desirable properties of the program.
-- [Interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle): No client should be forced to depend on methods it does not use \(split interfaces that are very large into smaller and more specific ones\).
+- [**Interface segregation principle**](https://en.wikipedia.org/wiki/Interface_segregation_principle): No client should be forced to depend on methods it does not use \(split interfaces that are very large into smaller and more specific ones\).
-- [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle): High-level modules should not depend on low-level modules.
+- [**Dependency inversion principle**](https://en.wikipedia.org/wiki/Dependency_inversion_principle): High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details \(concrete implementations\) should depend on abstractions.

 ### [The Twelve-Factor App](https://12factor.net/)